- Complete Guide

 - Your screensaver will start.

 The Space screensaver has examples of many of the advanced features possible in iScreensaver.
-High resolution OpenGL effects with custom 3D motions, locked and unlocked sequences, and the use of sequences including images, h.264 movies, and Flash (SWF) files.
+High resolution effects with custom 3D motions, and the use of sequences including images, h.264 movies, and 3d (.GLB, using GLTF 2.0 binaries) objects.

 Obtaining or creating your assets